doomvox/raku-study/notes/meeting_2021aug29.md

 "But it turns out that strong typing does not eliminate the need for careful testing.
 And I have found in my work that the sorts of errors that strong type checking finds are not the errors I worry about."

 &#x2013; "Javascript: The Good Parts" (2008)

+<a id="org095fe27"></a>

+### standard complaint

+1.  we could check whether strong typing helps

+    1.  e.g. conduct experiments where teams of programmers compete

+    2.  but computer "scientists" don't do experiments

+        1.  not if it means talking to a social scienctist